The A to Z of words, terms and phrases used within the fenestration industry.

 Spacer bars are used to separate the panes of glass in double glazed, dual glazed or triple glazed units and can be made from stainless steel, aluminium or warm edge.

-These are used to connect one window or door to another in order to increase strength, helping with installations in large apertures or with high wind loading.
+These are used to connect one window or door to another to increase strength, helping with installations in large apertures or with high wind loading.

 Keeping a property at a comfortable level of heating while using less energy.